jasonknoll/jasonknoll/README.md

 - ⚡ Fun fact: ...
 -->

-Checkout some of the projects I have here on GitHub!
+I'm a 21 year-old college student studying sofware engineering at Florida Gulf Coast University.
+Checkout some of the projects I have here!
+Some are allowed me to learn about certain technologies, and some were just experiments for fun.
 For more *experimental/personal/private-projects* that I may be working on, visit my profile on [GitLab](https://gitlab.com/jason_knoll)!

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jasonknoll&count_private=true&theme=tokyonight)